zalenix/portaldocs/portal-sdk/templates/top-designpatterns-page-fullscreen.md

 In the event a child blade would overflow the current available screen real estate, the newly opened blade snaps to the left of the screen, moving all other blades out of view

 ### Navigation and back stack
-Even though previous blades are no longer visible, your customer can traverse to an earlier blade from their current journey.
+Even though previous blades are no longer visible, the user can traverse to an earlier blade from their current journey.
 <div style="max-width:200px">
 <img alttext="Breadcrumb" src="../media/top-designpatterns-page-fullscreen/FS_2_Breadcrumbs@2x-400x126.png" />
 </div>